eustomaqua/ApproxBias/docs/posts/reproduction.rst

    :maxdepth: 1

-The experimental data are released with `ApproxBias <https://github.com/eustomaqua/ApproxBias/tree/master/findings>`_.
+The `experimental data <https://github.com/eustomaqua/ApproxBias/tree/master/findings>`_ are released with ApproxBias.

 To reproduce our empirical results for **non-binary cases** [#P2]_, you may do as follows.